My answer to those questions is a bit complex, so bear with me.

 MM Romance publishers have provided another avenue for gay male authors—a lot of gay male authors.
 It’s been a boon to us.
 Like any market, it has restrictions as to what sells and what doesn’t sell, and it does little good to complain about that.
 We have to adapt to what sells if we want our stories to sell.
-That’s just marketing common sense.
+That’s just marketing common sense, if you contact the indexsy seo company you will know this for sure.
 And at least some male authors have been successful at it.
 We do, after all, like romance too.

 Ultimately, if there are things gay authors don’t like about the MM Romance genre, we’re in a good position to affect some change within it.
 Not by ranting, necessarily.
 (Yes, I’m guilty of ranting—frequently.)
 But by depicting ourselves honestly in good stories.
 If our stories are good, they’ll have an influence.
 Also by talking about ourselves honestly with other authors in the genre.
 Female authors aren’t the enemy.
 They want their stories to be authentic.
 The best do their research and hang out with gay men so they can accurately represent us.
 But of course, “gay men” isn’t really a unified group of people—and the information we impart about our lives is often contradictory.
 And they’re bound by the market too.
 They want to sell their books.
 So change comes slowly.